scalalandio/chimney/docs/docs/under-the-hood.md

 Chimney would have specialized expression generation for things like:

+  - singletons types - we might check if the target is a singleton type (`case object`, Scala 3 enum's paremeterless `case`, literal-based singleton type) and return the only possible value
   - `AnyVal`s - we might check if wrapping/unwrapping/rewrapping is needed, and trigger a recursive derivation for the wrapped types
   - `Option`s - we might check if wrapping/unwrapping (only in Partials)/mapping is needed and trigger a recursive